 Category Information Service Name Diabetes Prevention Program Service Provision of the CDC-recognized "Diabetes Prevention Program" (DPP), which is a Description healthy living course delivered to a group of individuals by a trained lifestyle coach designed to prevent or delay type 2 diabetes.
 The program focuses on healthy eating and physical activity for those with prediabetes.
 The program must comply with CDC Diabetes Prevention Program Standards and Operating Procedures.
 13 Frequency (if applicable) Minimum of 16 sessions in Phase I; Minimum of 6 sessions in Phase II, according to CDC Standards and Operating Procedures.
-Duration Typically one year, contingent on determination of continued Pilot eligibility (if applicable) Setting Intervention is offered at a community setting, clinical setting, or online, as part of the Minimum approved DPP curriculum. • Enrollee must: Eligibility Criteria Be 18 years of age or older, Have a BMI ≥ 25 (≥23 if Asian), Cinena O Have a BMI ≥ 25 (≥23 if Asian), O Not be pregnant at the time of enrollment Not be pregnant at the time of chromhen.
-Not have a previous diagnosis of type 1 or type 2 diabetes prior to enrollment, o Have one of the following: A blood test result in the prediabetes range within the past year, or A previous clinical diagnosis of gestational diabetes, or, A screening result of high risk for type 2 diabetes through the "Prediabetes Risk Test" Services are authorized in accordance with HOP Administrator authorization policies, such as but not limited to service being indicated in the enrollee's person-centered care plan.
+Duration (if applicable) Typically one year, contingent on determination of continued Pilot eligibility Setting Intervention is offered at a community setting, clinical setting, or online, as part of the approved DPP curriculum.
+Minimum Enrollee must: Eligibility Be 18 years of age or older, Criteria ○ Have a BMI \geq 25 (\geq 23 if Asian), Not be pregnant at the time of enrollment Not have a previous diagnosis of type 1 or type 2 diabetes prior to enrollment, Have one of the following: A blood test result in the prediabetes range within the past year, or A previous clinical diagnosis of gestational diabetes, or, A screening result of high risk for type 2 diabetes through the "Prediabetes Risk Test" 14 Services are authorized in accordance with HOP Administrator authorization policies, such as but not limited to service being indicated in the enrollee's person-centered care plan.
 Enrollee is not currently receiving duplicative support through other federal, state, or locally-funded programs.